Jump To Section

 Reduce Food Messes

 By cleaning up spills and food crumbs, you will decrease the likelihood of mice being drawn indoors by the scent.
 Do not leave food out overnight.
-Keep trash cans sealed and emptied as soon as they are complete.
+Keep trash cans sealed and emptied as soon as they are full.

 Be Wary of Box and Bag Collections